 Steps for Starting a New Club

-- Visit Student Affairs, Room M2820 to pick up a Club Recognition Packet.
+- Visit Student Life, Room M2820 to pick up a Club Recognition Packet.

 - Find five students interested in joining the new club and record their names and their Student ID numbers on the Club Recognition Form or on the Club Sign-up Sheet.
 You may also submit a typed list and attach it with the Club Recognition Packet.